ai2cm/fv3core/README.md

 pre-commit installed at .git/hooks/pre-commit
 ```

-As a convenience, the `lint` target of the top-level makefile executes `pre-commit run`.
+As a convenience, the `lint` target of the top-level makefile executes `pre-commit run --all-files`.

 ## License